Girl You Know It's True (song): Background

 Meanwhile, Numarx would later include their version of "Girl You Know It's True" on their lone album, Our Time Has Come, released in 1988.
 The group formed a small independent record label, the following year, called Marx Brothers Records releasing several regional hits including "Do It Good", which was later remixed by Basement Boys and became a dance music hit.
 The group disbanded in the early 90s.
 DJ Spen went on to become an on-air radio personality in Baltimore.
-He later joined the Baltimore-based powerhouse dance music production outfit Basement Boys that produced hit dance music numbers for Michael Jackson, Crystal Waters, Toni Braxton, and Ultra Nate’.
+He later joined the Baltimore-based powerhouse dance music production outfit Basement Boys that produced hit dance music numbers for Michael Jackson, Crystal Waters, Toni Braxton, and Ultra Naté.
 He is now a DJ that runs an independent dance music label and production company, Quantize Recordings.
 After working as a local music promoter on the east coast, Liles went on to work for Def Jam Recordings, where he eventually worked his way to the role of President.
 He is currently CEO of 300 Entertainment in New York, which produces and manages some of the biggest names in R&B and hip hop music.
 Pettaway was later credited with discovering multi-platinum-selling singer Toni Braxton and has gone on to prominence as a session guitarist for Timbaland and other artists.